 - 1. Shift to park, disengage the PTO, lower the machine to the ground, relieve hydraulic pressure, stop the engine, remove the ignition key, and wait for all moving parts to stop before dismounting. - 2.
 Open the access door. - 3.
 Remove the grabroll bed drive belt according section 7.11.2 for the front drive belt or section 7.19.2 for the rear drive belt. - 4.
-Remove the sheave (A), shown in Figures 7-25 and 7-26, by first removing sheave bolts. - 5.
-Install the sheave bolts in the previously unused holes in the taper lock hub.
-Evenly tighten bolts until the sheave is loose.
+Remove the sheave (A). shown in Figures 7-24, by first Figure 7-24: Grabroll Speed Adjustment removing sheave bolts.